momentum-xyz/docs/blog/2023-01-03-3d-assets-tutorial.md

 We hope this quick guide is useful to get your Odyssey looking just the way you want.
 Don't forget to check out the [docs](https://discover.odyssey.org/) for guides on all the tool available in Odyssey, and feel free to [drop us a line](https://discover.odyssey.org/get-in-touch/) if you have any feedback or feature request.
 We can't wait to be part of your journey!

 :::tip
 Always read the licence before using a 3D asset.
-Also, even if an asset doesn't require attribution, it's good etiquette to mention the artist, or at least give them a shoutout on their preferred social media channel.
+Also, even if an asset doesn't require attribution, it is good etiquette to mention the artist, or at least give them a shoutout on their preferred social media channel.
 Finally, if they have a donation link, consider supporting their work that way, if you can.
 :::

+Need help with building your Odyssey, or have feedback?
+Head over to our [dedicated Discord channel](https://discordapp.com/channels/667280778731978753/882278744956473344), we'll give you a hand 😼